-Although widely appreciated for its shapely form, lush foliage and striking flowers, the tree is mainly cultivated for its fruit.
+Although widely appreciated for its shapely form, lush foliage and striking flowers, the tree is mostly cultivated for its fruit.
 These are usually eaten fresh, at different stages of maturity depending on local preferences.
-Fully ripe fruit are eaten out-of-hand, added to fruit salads or are cooked, often with sugar and spices, such as cinnamon, as a credible substitute for cooked apples used in apple pies and other fruit pastries.
+Fully ripe fruit are eaten out-of-hand, added to fruit salads or are cooked, often with sugar and spices, such as cinnamon, and make a credible substitute for cooked apples used in apple pies and other fruit pastries.
 A single tree produces between 20 and 80 kgs (44 to 176 lbs) of fruit per year, depending on the age of the tree and the growing conditions.

 Grows naturally in moderately humid to very humid subtropical and tropical lowland climates, generally frost-free areas with annual lows of 19 to 25 °C, annual highs of 27 to 34 °C, annual rainfall of 1200 to 3700 mm (or more) and a dry season of 5 months or less.

-New plants can be grown from seed or vegetative material.
+New plants can be raised from seed or vegetative material.
 However, fruit quality is highly variable among the different varieties, with unpredictable results from seedling-grown trees.
 The most reliable results come from using semi-hardwood cuttings taken from superior varieties know to produce good quality, flavoursome fruit.
 These can be grafted onto established trees or can be started off in a container with a free-draining potting mix.
 Air-layering or circumposing methods also give reliable results.

 Fruiting age trees that are too heavily shaded can result in bland, poorly flavoured fruit.
 However, young plants need light shading for the first few years after being planted out, to protect them from sun scorching.
 Good practice is to plant under a short-lived perennial, such as Banana, to provide the short-term shade that is needed.
 Trees begin flowering and fruiting at an age of 6 to 8 years.